 While the advantages of foreign investing in Hong Kong are considerable, potential risks also exist:

-5. Global Economic Vulnerability: As a global financial center, Hong Kong is susceptible to the volatility of the global economy.
+- Global Economic Vulnerability: As a global financial centre, Hong Kong is susceptible to the volatility of the global economy.
 Economic crises in other parts of the world can affect the stability and profitability of investments in Hong Kong.

 Risks Associated with Foreign Investment in Hong Kong